ADWrobo/coffee-ranking-platform/README.md

 ## Known Issues
 See [Issues List](https://github.com/ADWrobo/coffee-ranking-platform/issues).

 If you discover any errors, feel free to [create an issue](https://github.com/ADWrobo/coffee-ranking-platform/issues/new) on GitHub.
-If you would like to contribute a fix or add additional information to the guide see [Contributing](https://github.com/StudentShop/Tormach-Guide/blob/master/README.md#contributing) below.

 ## Authors